Hardware Design Frontends#

 Note

-This design can then be quickly compiled to a GDS using the command line:
+This design can then be quickly compiled to a GDS using Python:

 import siliconcompiler